Results Registry

 Test TypeCombination Existing precision measurements + theoretical derivation

 PredictionThe three CKM quark mixing angles (θ₁₂, θ₁₃, θ₂₃) and the CP-violating phase (δ) are not arbitrary initial conditions but minimize an information-theoretic cost function at the substrate level.
-The framework predicts a specific relationship between the mixing angles and information channel capacity or constraint satisfaction energy.

 Documentation DateMay 2026.
 Theoretical derivation of the cost function required before pre-registration.